 Theology, Master of Arts

-The MA in Theology examines the richness of the Catholic faith and its theological heritage in the light of modern human experience.
-The program provides an environment of academic excellence flexible enough to fit the needs of those interested in pursuing research degrees, professional ministry or parish service.
-It encourages high academic achievement and heightened sensitivity to the needs for social justice and peace in the world around us.
+The Master of Arts program in Theology at St. John's University examines the richness of the Catholic faith and its theological heritage in the light of modern human experience.
+Our program provides an environment of academic excellence flexible enough to meet the needs of those interested in pursuing research degrees, professional ministry, or parish service.
+We encourage high academic achievement and heightened sensitivity to the needs for social justice and peace in the world around us.

-General Financial Aid Information
+Tuition and Financial Aid

 Richard Kugelman Scholarship